- Presentation Sessions

 - Lightning Sessions

-- Focused Technology Sessions
+- Workshop or Focused Technology Sessions

 IFD&TC Presentation Sessions